2022 PDC Pro Tour: Q-School

 The PDC Pro Tour Qualifying School (or Q-School) was split into a UK and European Q-School.
 Players that are not from Europe can choose which Q-School they want to compete in.

-Q-School will once again be split into two stages; with all players who lost their tour cards after the 2022 World Championship and the players who finished from second to fourth in the 2021 Challenge Tour and Development Tour Orders of Merit exempted to the final stage.
+Q-School was once again be split into two stages; with all players who lost their tour cards after the 2022 World Championship and the players who finished from second to fourth in the 2021 Challenge Tour and Development Tour Orders of Merit exempted to the final stage.
 The first stage consisted a block of three days, with the last eight players on each day qualifying into the final stage.
-A ranking of other players will also be produced with players qualifying via that ranking to produce a full list of 128 players for each final stage.
+A ranking of other players was also be produced with players qualifying via that ranking to produce a full list of 128 players for each final stage.

 Stage One took place between 9–11 January; with the Final Stage held between 12 and 15 January.
 The winner of each day's play in the Final Stage were given a PDC Tour Card.